Agile Security – Responding to Change In Your Cybersecurity Strategy

 If key factors impacting security strategy change, we need to adapt.
 The more flexible your strategy is, the easier to adapt your implementation roadmap.
 You can use the following ideas to make your security roadmap easily adaptable.

-1. Use a shorter planning horizon
+1. Use a Shorter Planning Horizon

 The longer the time perspective of your security roadmap: